chefspec/chefspec/README.md

 Testing Roles
 -------------
-Even though ChefSpec is cookbook-centric, you can still converge multiple recipes and roles in a single `ChefSpec::Runner` instance.
+Even though ChefSpec is cookbook-centric, you can still converge multiple recipes and roles in a single `ChefSpec::SoloRunner` instance.
 Given a cookbook "bacon" with a default recipe:

 ```ruby
 # cookbooks/bacon/recipes/default.rb